kmicinski/beautiful-jekyll/_posts/2017-06-12-pushdown-for-free.md

 - The target control expression (or program counter / method name)
 - The environemnt passed to the invocation

 Why these two things are sufficient to get call--return precision is totally unclear to me at first.
 It does not feel at all obvious to me why that should be the case.
-But here's what I think the right insight is: we're looking for something to key on that will uniquely determine a continuation.

 The most helpful idea in this part of the paper was the following: think about when it is possible to have return-flow merging in a finite-state analysis.
 This happens when you get to a return point configuration `(return v, rho, ak)`, and the address `ak` is less precise than the set of configurations that transitioned to the entry point at the beginning of the function.